AI Product Sprint

 Typical outputs include:

-• Opportunity brief – what problem we’re solving, for whom, and why now
+• Product brief – what problem we’re solving, for whom, and why now

-• Product definition + scope boundaries – what the AI does, what it doesn’t do, and where humans stay in the loop
+• AI scope and boundaries – what the AI does, what it doesn’t do, and where humans stay in the loop

 • Working prototype(s) – a functional prototype for the critical path (and often smaller POCs for individual components)